 TourBySpot

 Rooftop terraces

-Explore the Duomo di Milano's rooftop terraces in Milan, Italy, for breathtaking panoramic views and a close-up look at Gothic architecture.
+Explore the Duomo di Milano's breathtaking rooftop terraces in Milan, Italy, offering panoramic city views and an up-close look at its intricate Gothic architecture and Madonnina statue.

+TourBySpot